 How to capture customer emotion and build it into your journey map

-One of the most important tasks that a customer journey map must perform is representing the emotional state of the customer.
+One of the most valuable tasks that a customer journey map must perform is representing the emotional state of the customer.
 While it is vital to accurately reflect the behavioural elements of the customer along their journey, a crucial part of the picture is missing unless emotion is also baked into the map.

 Steve Offsey, VP marketing of Pointillist, explains: “The emotions customers have while interacting with your brand are correlated to their future behaviors—and those behaviors directly impact business growth.
 Customer expectations for their interactions with brands are becoming increasingly demanding and less forgiving, as more and more companies are delivering customer experiences that truly make their customers’ lives better.
 Journey maps are an effective tool for communicating this information within and across an organisation, as they can raise customer emotions at key points in their journey to the forefront.”

-Jeannie Walters, a customer experience speaker and writer, and founder of 360Connext, adds: “By understanding the triggers of emotions, organisations can look for ways to make moments of truth either a moment of delight or an easier situation for the customers.
+Jeannie Walters, a customer experience speaker and writer, and founder of Experience Investigators, adds: “By understanding the triggers of emotions, organisations can look for ways to make moments of truth either a moment of delight or an easier situation for the customers.
 Identifying the points of disappointment, frustration or lack of empathy is the first step to improving those trigger points in the journey.”

 But the process of representing emotion in customer journey maps isn’t without its challenges.
 For a start, accurately capturing the emotional state of the customer along their various pathways on the journey can be problematic.
 As Walters notes: “Customers can share their emotions if asked… but sometimes can’t tell us what they are truly feeling in the moment.”